 Zip-lining, one of the many activities during this course

-If you have any questions that have not been answered in this website, please email the course assistant director, Martha at email@example.com and we will add your question below.
+If you have any questions that have not been answered in this website, please email us at firstname.lastname@example.org and we will add your question below.
 It’s likely others may have the same question.
 Thanks.

 Q: Who should attend?